Cool Towns in The Great Wilderness

 The grade is 5.4 YDS, but the majority of it is Class 4.
 It is known as the “Best 5.4 in the World” for good reason.
 People from all over the world visit the Bugaboos to climb this route.
 It’s scenic, high quality and the exposure is truly wild.
 It will give you that big mountain feeling that is difficult to find elsewhere on rock of this easier grade.

-So there you have it.
-Look at your calendar and plan a trip to the Bugaboos (July and August are the best times to go).
+To explore the spires, you’ll need mountaineering skills, even with a guide, as navigating these peaks requires advanced expertise and preparation.
 Even if you’re not a climber, this area is definitely worth a visit.
 While in the area we met trail runners just passing through, families staying at the hut with their children, seasoned climbers as hard as nails and also novices looking to hone their skills on the easier routes.
 The Bugaboos offer something for everyone.

 Visitors to British Columbia can arrive by air, road, rail, or ferry.